abeliani/translated-slug-helper/README.md

-# TranslatedSlugHelper - helps to get a valid slug translated or transliterated by a driver collection
+# TranslatedSlugHelper - helps to get a valid url slug translated or transliterated by a driver collection

 The package uses libraries **[StringTranslator](https://github.com/abeliani/string-translator.git)** and **[SlugHelper](https://github.com/abeliani/slug-helper.git)**.